andyatkinson/andyatkinson.github.io/writing.md

 title: Writing
 ---

-### Blog
+### Blogging

-I write on this website which serves as a blog, primarily to get a deeper understanding of a topic.
-I like to try and include practical examples from my work experience or side projects.
+I keep a blog here on technical topics, primarily to learn them more deeply through intentional focus, and to share my knowledge with others.
+I like include practical examples from my work experience or side projects.

-Over the years I've learned a lot from the blog posts of other technical writers, so I also view writing a blog as a way of giving back.
+Over the years I've learned a lot from the blog posts of others, so I also view blogging as a way of give back.

-Due to how quickly things change in technology, blogging about a topic helps me remember the details longer and recall the context quicker as well.

 ### This Week In Rails